Qatat Finance and Business Academic

 All business decision-making involves analyzing situations containing varying degrees of risk.
 This program uncovers the essential skills required to understand the processes of budgeting and costing for better decision-making.
 From understanding the importance of a well-defined budget process through to the importance of how costs behave so that realistic plans can be produced.

-Considering the recent drop in oil price is facing tough times.
-A number of exploration projects have become non-viable due to rising costs and have either been shelved or delayed.
 Now more than ever, it is critical that cost estimates are closer to the out turn or end of life forecast.
 Gone are the times when we have the luxury of estimating costs for the delivery of a project at $1bn and the exact costs turn out to be closer to $2bn.

 Projects can also no longer afford to over-run by months at a time, costing project owners millions of dollars.
 The industry needs more certainty in its project outcomes.
 Schedules need to be more realistic, estimates closer to reality and risk analysis more integrated.

-This Budgeting, Costing and Decision Making examines why so many projects in the industry go over budget and are so late.
+This Budgeting, Costing and Decision Making examines why so many projects in an industry go over budget and are so late.
 The course provides the platform to re-think the approach to project risk and uncertainty, seeks to re-negotiate those tighter deadlines and schedules that are largely unrealistic and discusses areas within projects that could generate some cost savings to see you through this difficult phase.

 Course objectives